mkanoor/receptor_catalog_installer_scripts/README.md

 2. Add an End Point for this receptor node
 3. Add Automation Services Catalog as a valid application for the Source.

-This repo contains sample_playbooks for vm and container.
+This repo contains sample_playbooks for use in QA environment and production.
 You would setup the url and the token for the tower in the playbooks.
 Tokens are the recommended way for the plugin to authenticate with the Ansible Tower.
 To read more about Ansible tokens refer to https://docs.ansible.com/ansible-tower/latest/html/administration/oauth2_token_auth.html

 ## Usage: VM or Physical Machine

 ### GIT installed in VM
  - Clone this repository to your VM or Physical Machine
- - Edit the *sample_playbooks/vm/install_receptor.yml* playbook and update the Ansible Tower information
+ - Edit the *sample_playbooks/install_receptor.yml* playbook and update the Ansible Tower information
  - If your system needs to be registered with Red Hat Subscription Manager please set the following environment variables
  - **export RHN_USER=<<your_RHN_username>>**
  - **export RHN_PASSWORD=<<your_RHN_password>>**
  - **export RHSM_URL=<<Your QA/CI Subscription Manager URL>> (optional)**
- - Run the following command ( **install.sh sample_playbooks/vm/install_receptor.yml**)
+ - Run the following command ( **install.sh sample_playbooks/install_receptor.yml**)
  - After the install completes you should be able to have a system service running for the receptor

 A QA Repository can be specified in the **qa_repo** variable in the playbook, this repo would contain the RPM's for the receptor, catalog receptor plugin and their dependencies.

-**install.sh sample_playbooks/vm/install_receptor_qa.yml**
+**install.sh sample_playbooks/install_receptor_qa.yml**

 ### GIT not installed in VM